Our firstborn was 6 months old when we made our first 12-hour road trip.

 *Post contains affiliate links.

-Benefits of Driving Overnight
+Benefits of Driving Overnight With Kids

-Your children won’t have the issue of sleeping all day in the car and then being up all night long ready to party.
+When driving overnight with a baby or toddlers, they won’t have the issue of sleeping all day in the car and then being up all night long ready to party.

 This is my favorite part of driving overnight.
 My kids don’t fuss about being bored because they are SLEEPING.